taosdata/TDengine/docs/en/07-develop/09-udf.md

 The `myfun` UDF example in sample 1 has passed, but it has two drawbacks.

-1. It accepts only one column of data as input, and doesn't throw exception if you passes multiple columns.
+1. It the program accepts only one column of data as input, but it doesn't throw exception if you passes multiple columns.

 ```sql
 taos> select myfun(v1, v2) from t;